Cookie Policy

 Teaching Tools

 This activity has a few more layers than a traditional opener.
-If you want to modify it for your classroom, check out our Differentiation Guide Locked for support.
+Each student takes the perspective of a mystery identity that’s tied to a different video, article, activity, or graphic bio from this lesson.
+Be sure to consider student strengths as you match them with an identity.
+If you want more ideas for modifying materials for your classroom, check out our Differentiation Guide External link for support.

 STEP 2